karlospn/building-a-multiplatform-container-image-and-deploy-it-to-ecs-fargate/README.md

-# building-a-multiplatform-container-image-and-deploy-it-to-ecs-fargate
+# Building a multi-platform container image and deploy it to AWS ECS Fargate

-Let's build a multi-platform container image that targets ARM64 and AMD64 and deploy both of them into AWS ECS Fargate
+Work in progress.